 If you have recently planted lemon trees in your yard, you might not be seeing any fruit on the branches just yet.
-In that case, you may be wondering how long it takes for a lemon tree to bear fruit, and if there is anything you can do differently to help them along.
+In that case, you may be wondering how long it takes for a lemon tree to bear fruit, and if there is anything you can do to help them along.

 When Does A Lemon Tree Bear Fruit?

 According to the Clemson University Extension, a lemon tree needs 1 to 3 years to grow out of the “juvenile” stage and become a mature tree.
-At that point, the tree will start producing a larger lemon crop.
+At that point, the mature tree will start producing fruit.